Assurance 16 - FY 2022

 Oklahoma Fort Sill Apache Tribe 0

-Oklahoma Kialegee Tribal Town 0 LIHEAP funding are sometimes used to weatherize the home.
-However if the energy burden is high, local companies are called to do an energy audit of the home but LIHEAP funds are not used for the audit
+Oklahoma Kialegee Tribal Town 0 LIHEAP funding is not used to weatherize the home.
+However, if the energy burden is high, local companies are called to do an energy audit but LIHEAP funds are not used for the audit

 Oklahoma Modoc Tribe of Oklahoma 0